|Elevation Gain||787 feet|

 |My Time||1 hr 52 min|

-What an amazing short hike with spectacular views but just because it is short doesn’t mean it is going to be easy!
+What an amazing short hike with spectacular views but just because the hike to Saint Mary’s Glacier is short doesn’t mean it is going to be easy!

 A Rocky Start